Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

-\abc{We next evaluate the Deletion and Insertion performance for image and text retrieval tasks on the Karpathy's validation split of MS COCO.
-To evaluate the image explanations,} \zcyy{image pixels are removed or added step-by-step based on the text-specific explanation heat map.
-With the modified image replacing the original image, we record the image and text retrieval performance (recall @ top-1 and top-5 matching) to draw the deletion and insertion curve.} Then, the AUC results of Deletion and Insertion with text-specific image explanations are reported in Tab.~\ref{tab:del_ins_mscoco}. \zcyy{Grad-ECLIP surpasses the other methods on most metrics, which further demonstrates that our method produce high-quality visual explanation, regardless if the text is the class categories as in ImageNet or long captions as in MS COCO.}
+\abc{We next evaluate the Deletion and Insertion performance for image and text retrieval tasks on Karpathy's validation split of MS COCO.
+To evaluate the image explanations,} image pixels are removed or added step-by-step based on the text-specific explanation heat map.
+With the modified image replacing the original image, we record the image and text retrieval performance (recall @ top-1 and top-5 matching) to draw the deletion and insertion curve.
+Then, the AUC results of Deletion and Insertion with text-specific image explanations are reported in Tab.~\ref{tab:del_ins_mscoco}.
+Grad-ECLIP surpasses the other methods on most metrics \red{(p$<$.001)}, which further demonstrates that our method produces high-quality visual explanation, regardless of whether the text is the class categories as in ImageNet or long captions as in MS COCO.

-Finally, we evaluate \textit{the faithfulness of our text explanations} using the \textit{text version} of Deletion and Insertion metric, where words are deleted or inserted based on the order of importance in the text heat map.
-Using images and caption annotations in MS COCO Karpathy's split, we record the image-text retrieval performance \zcyy{for the modified caption}, changing with total 5 steps with one word deleted/inserted at a time.
-The results in Tab.~\ref{tab:del_ins_text_mscoco} show that Grad-ECLIP has the highest faithfulness (best deletion and insertion scores) compared with the other Transformer explanation methods.
-This demonstrates that Grad-ECLIP also has the excellent ability for image-specific text explanations.
+Finally, we evaluate \textit{the faithfulness of our text explanations} using the \textit{text version} of the Deletion and Insertion metric, where words are deleted or inserted based on the order of importance in the text heat map.
+Using images and caption annotations in MS COCO Karpathy's split, we record the image-text retrieval performance for the modified caption, changing with a total of 5 steps, with one word deleted/inserted at a time.
+The results in Tab.~\ref{tab:del_ins_text_mscoco} show that Grad-ECLIP has the highest faithfulness (best deletion, insertion \red{and IMD} scores \red{with p$=$0.019}) compared with the other Transformer explanation methods.

+\red{The last row of Tables I, II, and III displays the paired sample t-test results conducted between the AUCs of the top-2 methods in the column, where pairs correspond to the same step on the two curves.}